4 Biggest Real Estate SEO Mistakes

 1. Outdated Practices That Don't Work

 I see a lot of people ignoring the advice of their SEO expert because they know a guy who had "Method X" work and by gosh, he got leads!
 Unfortunately, Method X is often some spammy link exchange strategy from 1996 that will quickly get your site penalized by Google in 2013.

 2. Keyword Spam, Spamming Keywords & Keywords That Spam

 You see what I did there?
 Don't do that.
 This really ties into the first point, where we're seeing the ghost of SEO past manifest in content developers today who misguidedly think using multiple keywords in close proximity is a good tactic.

 Worse still, keyword spam deters actual users.
 (You know, the people who bring you business.)
 Web users are becoming more internet savvy and are instantly suspicious of sites that overuse keywords, because it's a known hallmark of low-quality content and malware.
 Plus it just sucks to read.

-If search engines hate keyword spam and users hate keyword spam, what's the point? ...Exactly, there isn't one.
+If search engines hate keyword spam and users hate keyword spam, what's the point?

 3. Expecting Lots of Leads, Right Away

 It takes months for a campaign to become established and you're just setting yourself up for disappointment if you expect to see those leads come in the next day.
-If you're looking for overnight success, check out PPC.
-The best online marketing campaigns combine both SEO and PPC strategies to generate leads, because each strategy targets a different type of user.
+If you're looking for overnight success, then check out our real estate PPC services, but keep in mind that the best online marketing campaigns combine both SEO and PPC strategies to generate leads, because each strategy targets a different type of user.

 4. Measuring Success By Google Ranking